Under the Auspices of

 The artistic community suffers unprecedented income damage.
 The misuse of AI, fueled by its unregulated exploitation, is leading to a loss of composure and perspective.
 The mistake of adopting a combative stance—"AI is the enemy; we must banish it from Art"—is being repeated.
 This extreme tendency is inspired by a narrative of an asymmetrical digital Armageddon, an uncontrollable machine developing superior intelligence and destroying culture.
 While this makes for a gripping sci-fi dystopia, reality is far more nuanced.
 AI should simply be another tool musicians must integrate into their toolkit.
 You don’t throw away a hammer because you hit your finger—you learn to wield it skillfully.

 Cultural Sciences have developed tools, methodologies, and conducted in-depth research on the Creative Industries.
-Yet its conclusions circulate only within academic circles, failing to reach the artistic community, labor movements, or—most critically—policy
+Yet its conclusions circulate only within academic circles, failing to reach the artistic community, labour movements, or—most critically—policy implementation.
+This gap persists at a time when major tech companies are even willing to rewrite the "social contract" if it stands in the way of innovation.
+(Statement made by Mustafa Suleyman, co-founder of DeepMind and CEO of Microsoft AI at the Aspen Ideas Festival in June 2024)

 Generative AI is a manufacturing process, divorced from lived experience, expression, or creative identity.
 This ethical dimension is not immediately visible in the output, as audiences cannot discern the creator of a work.
 Thus, interim measures must ensure fair remuneration for artists whose works train AI systems.
-Parallel losses arise on the output side: cannibalization of musicians’ traditional revenue streams as AI-generated works displace theirs.
+Parallel losses arise on the output side: displacement of musicians’ traditional revenue streams as AI-generated works compete with theirs.
 By 2028, an estimated 24% of creators’ income could be at risk, amounting to €22 billion in cumulative losses.

 A fair and pragmatic approach would be extending private copy Levies: the expanded application of private copying compensation (Greek Law 2121/1993, Art.
 18), adapting existing frameworks to this new frontier.